LS554/3CSL/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```
+and use this header in all source files:
 ```
 Copyright (c) [year], [author]
 Licensed under the 3-Clause Sheard License